On the Solvability of Byzantine-tolerant Reliable Communication in Dynamic Networks: Related Work

 Subsequent work investigated more constrained process failure distributions.
-Koo\cite{koo2004broadcast} analyzed the reliable communication problem under the assumption that only a fraction of the nodes in the neighborhood of each process can be compromised.
-Pelc and Peleg\cite{DBLP:journals/ipl/PelcP05} generalized Koo's results by characterizing a failure model that assumes an upper bound on the number of faulty processes in the neighborhood of each node, and correspondingly defining a solution to the reliable communication problem.
-Pagourtzis et al.\cite{DBLP:journals/dc/PagourtzisPS17} further generalized the previous models by assuming non-homogeneous local bounds on the number of faulty processes in the neighborhood of each node (namely, assuming that each process is able to estimate its own upper bound on the number of potentially faulty neighbors).
-They additionally showed how such a failure model can be further generalized by assuming specific sets of potentially faulty processes (the \textit{general adversary model}), and how knowledge of the network topology increases the number of faulty processes that can be tolerated in the non-homogeneous, locally bounded setting.
+Koo~\cite{koo2004broadcast} analyzed the reliable communication problem assuming only a fraction of nodes in a process's neighborhood can be compromised.
+Pelc and Peleg~\cite{DBLP:journals/ipl/PelcP05} generalized Koo's results by characterizing a failure model with an upper bound on faulty processes in each node's neighborhood and defining a corresponding solution.
+Pagourtzis et al.~\cite{DBLP:journals/dc/PagourtzisPS17} further generalized these models by assuming non-homogeneous local bounds on the number of faulty processes in each node's neighborhood.
+They also showed this failure model can be extended by assuming specific sets of potentially faulty processes (the \textit{general adversary model}), and that knowledge of the network topology increases the number of faulty processes that can be tolerated in the non-homogeneous, locally bounded setting.

-Most of the solutions to the reliable communication problem are based on node-disjoint path redundancy, and therefore require the use of highly connected networks.
-For this reason, several papers investigated weaker specifications of Byzantine-tolerant reliable communication primitives that can be used in loosely connected networks, allowing that either a small minority of correct processes delivers invalid messages, or a small minority of correct processes does not deliver genuine messages~\cite{DBLP:journals/jpdc/MaurerT14, DBLP:journals/tpds/MaurerT15, DBLP:journals/ppl/MaurerT16}.
+Most solutions to the reliable communication problem rely on node-disjoint path redundancy, thus requiring highly connected networks.
+Consequently, several works have investigated weaker Byzantine-tolerant reliable communication primitives for use in loosely connected networks.
+These primitives may allow a small minority of correct processes to either deliver invalid messages or fail to deliver genuine ones~\cite{DBLP:journals/jpdc/MaurerT14,DBLP:journals/tpds/MaurerT15,DBLP:journals/ppl/MaurerT16}.